Skip to Content

 Skycouch or Premium Economy??

 It’s close, but I actually got better sleep in Premium Economy.
-However for cost, I would probably try Skycouch again – and put my head at the aisle end!
+However if the cost was right cost, I would probably try Skycouch again – and put my head at the aisle end!

 ALSO note that Premium Economy is a 2-4-2 layout and if you end up in the middle of the four, you cannot get out to go to the bathroom without waking the person beside you and asking them to get out, as the seat in front reclines so far back.
 I was on the aisle and the woman beside me was about as tiny as Tinkerbell and asked if I minded if she just climbed across the arm rests during the night.
 I didn’t even notice her!